geopandas/geopandas/README.md

 GeoPandas geometry operations are cartesian.
-Objects are naive with respect to coordinate systems, although the coordinate reference system (crs) is stored on an instance when loading from a file.
+Objects are naive with respect to coordinate systems, although the coordinate reference system (crs) is stored as an attribute when loading from a file.
 In the future, enforcement of like coordinates for operations and projection into other reference systems may be implemented.